MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/configure-conversation-reporting.md

 **Q:** Can users report conversations from external networks?

-**A:** No, The report conversations end user experience and actions are only available in the “New Yammer Preview.”
-Networks that are in “The New Yammer Preview” do not have the new Yammer experience on external networks, and as a result, conversations in external networks cannot be reported.
+**A:** No, The report conversations end user experience and actions are only available in the New Yammer Preview.
+Networks that are in the New Yammer Preview do not have the new Yammer experience on external networks, and as a result, conversations in external networks cannot be reported.

 **Q:** Can users report conversations from the Yammer mobile app?